What is Generative Engine Optimization (GEO)? 2026 Guide

 • ☐ All statistics link to primary sources

-AI citation frequency can decline abruptly due to algorithm changes, competitive content, or content staleness.
-This recovery playbook addresses the unique challenge of regaining citation share after experiencing drops.
+Citation frequency can also decline abruptly due to algorithm changes or index refreshes.
+This recovery playbook addresses the manual challenge of regaining citation share after experiencing drops.
+At the end of this section, we cover how the same workflow can run autonomously so decay is detected and defended without a human in the loop.

 Signs Your GEO is Failing